sgrava/Predict-credit-card-fraud-with-scikit/README.md

 Repository containing portfolio of data science projects completed for self learning and fun.
 Presented in the form of Jupyter Notebooks.

  1. Predicting the approval of a credit card request
+ 2. Exploring different classification models to predict churn in the telecom industry

 *Tools*